foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

  3. Done notification (DMA finished, data is ready) – via either callback or polling

-Between steps 2 & 3, the application can do other processing These APIs use the mli_mov_handle_t type.
+Between steps 2 & 3, the application can do other processing.
+These APIs use the ``mli_mov_handle_t`` type.
 The definition of this type is private to the implementation, but to avoid dynamic memory allocation the definition is put in the public header file.
 This way the caller can allocate it on the stack.